cypress-io/cypress-documentation/content/guides/dashboard/users.md

 ## User updates

-Changes can be made to both the primary email address associated with your Dashboard account and the email address for billing notifications.
+Changes can be made to both the primary email address associated with your Cypress Cloud account and the email address for billing notifications.

-For updating the primary email address associated with your Dashboard, click your Profile picture in the upper left corner of the Organizations page.
+For updating the primary email address associated with Cypress Cloud, click your Profile picture in the upper left corner of the Organizations page.
 Select **Manage Profile**.
 Go to the **Email** field and select your preferred email address. _Note: The email list is limited to emails provided by login provider._

-If you would like to update the billing email address, that can be done via the **Billing & Usage** page within the [Dashboard](https://on.cypress.io/dashboard) or you contact them directly at [billing@cypress.io](mailto:billing@cypress.io).
+If you would like to update the billing email address, that can be done via the **Billing & Usage** page within [Cypress Cloud](https://on.cypress.io/cloud) or you contact them directly at [billing@cypress.io](mailto:billing@cypress.io).